 What is the HubSpot dashboard?

 HubSpot dashboard is a collection of HubSpot reports that you can organize into one view.
 HubSpot allows you to create different dashboards for different reporting purposes.
-So you can create a dashboard that is focused on a single area like sales that will allow you to conveniently examine your KPIs and analytics.
+So you can create a dashboard that is focused on a single area like sales that will allow you to conveniently examine your KPIs and analytics, for example, a HubSpot marketing dashboard or a HubSpot sales dashboard.

 What is HubSpot sales dashboard?